 Therapeutic approaches for management of auditory processing disorder may include:

 The highest use of our auditory processing skills comes when they are used to process language (oral and written).
 Normal development of receptive/expressive oral language and reading skills is largely dependent on effective auditory processing abilities.
 Therefore, a comprehensive approach to APD management requires analysis of language processing skills development.

-Understanding what we hear and read, and speaking and writing effectively, are uniquely human communication skills.
+nderstanding what we hear and read, and speaking and writing effectively, are uniquely human communication skills.
 Developing effective language skills is essential to learning, working, and enjoying family and social life with peers.
-When a child or adult cannot understand the language code, there is a Receptive problem.
-If an individual does not know enough language rules to verbally share thoughts, ideas and feelings completely, then there is an Expressive problem.
+When a child or adult cannot understand the language code, there is a receptive problem.
+If an individual does not know enough language rules to verbally share thoughts, ideas, and feelings completely, then there is an expressive problem.

 Language is a code made up of rules that include:

 A comprehensive language evaluation utilizes standardized diagnostic tools, clinical observation, and parent/family and teacher interviews to assess the following:

 What can be done for language processing skills deficits related to APD?

 We provide comprehensive auditory and language processing assessments to evaluate the causes of these communication difficulties.
 We then follow-up with an intervention plan customized to address deficits from a “Bottom Up” (Auditory Processing) and “Top Down” (Language Processing) approach.
 This approach allows us to treat the specific ways in which auditory information is refined, modified, and organized as it travels from the ear upward toward the higher language processing brain centers.
 Therapy is also offered to strengthen the overreaching linguistic skills needed for comprehension, memory, and recall of what is heard and read.
 The therapy program we recommend and techniques we use encompass: